Marcel Riffard: Vivasport des Records

 The records set by the Nervasport des Records did not stand long.
 On 8 May 1934, at 4:00 pm, a streamlined single-seat Delahaye appeared at Monthléry and raised the record average speed to just over 193 kph, and set a new record for the 10000 km distance.
 Renault's response was to build a new land speed car.

-The new car's bodywork was once again designed by Riffard, and construction handled by l'atelier 153.
+The new car's bodywork was once again designed by Riffard, and construction was handled by l'atelier 153.
 This car was based on the chassis of a Renault Vivasport, and used that model's 3.6 L inline six-cylinder engine.
 Its long nose and ovoid front air intake were reminiscent of the Nervasport car, but the canopy over the driver reflected Riffard's aviation background, with a wrap-around windscreen and a roofline that dropped down much more sharply than the roofline of the Nervasport des Records, with no fin.

 The car began its record attempt on 13 August 1934.
 At 7:45 pm Quatresous took the first shift, and was replaced by Fromentin at 10:45 pm, and then Berthelon at 1:45 am.
 At 3:30 am there was an accident that resulted in the car being destroyed in an explosion and subsequent fire, while Berthelon was thrown out of the car to his death.